roadrunner-server/docs/customization/plugin.md

         Stop(context.Context) error
     }

-    // Named -> Name of the service
+    // Named -> name of the service
     Named interface {
-        // Name return user friendly name of the plugin Name() string
+        // Name returns a user-friendly name of the plugin Name() string
     }

     // Provider declares the ability to provide service edges of declared types.
     Provider interface {
-        // Provides function return set of functions which provided dependencies to other plugins Provides() []*dep.Out
+        // Provides returns a set of functions that provide dependencies to other plugins Provides() []*dep.Out
     }

-    // Weighted is optional to implement, but when implemented the return value added during the topological sort Weighted interface {
+    // Weighted is optional to implement, but when implemented, the return value is used during topological sort Weighted interface {
         Weight() uint
     }

-    // Collector declares the ability to accept the plugins which match the provided method signature.
+    // Collector declares the ability to accept plugins that match the provided method signature.
     Collector interface {
-        // Collects search for the plugins which implements given interfaces in the args Collects() []*dep.In
+        // Collects searches for plugins that implement the given interfaces in the args Collects() []*dep.In
     }
 )